Rubi (Philippine TV series): Finale

 After she recovered, Rubi tried to get back to Hector to talk to him and explain her version of the story.
 Little did she know that Hector was now deranged.
 Hector takes Rubi to their unfinished, would-be home still under construction and physically abuses her.
 Hector then calls Alejandro and pretends that he has become nice, but it was an act so he could kill him.
-Rubi tries to stop Hector but he accidentally pushes Rubi off the edge of the building.
-Rubi holds on for dear life while Alejandro arrives.
-Hector tries to save her but stumbles and falls to his death landing on the pavement below while Rubi falls down with him into the glass near the construction and is rushed to the hospital afterwards.
+Alejandro arrives and Rubi tries to stop Hector but he accidentally pushes Rubi off the edge of the building.
+Rubi holds on for dear life while Hector tries to save her but fails to lift Rubi up and both of them fall on the pavement below.
+Hector dies on the spot while Rubi is rushed to the hospital afterwards.
 She now realizes that she already had everything; her family, friends, the man that truly loved her, but she deemed it all worthless just for her blind ambitions.
 Rubi wakes up with a huge scar on her face and her right leg has been amputated.
 Because of a rare skin condition, the scar would not heal and it would remain permanent.
 The beauty she uses to deceive everyone is now gone.
 She also agrees to Maribel and Alejandro's marriage and stays friends with them, and lives with her aunt and her niece.
 Learning her lesson, she visits her mother's grave and tells her that even though she lost everything, she now realizes she is free from her greed and envy and can finally start being happy.
+In the end, she asks her mother that if ever she sees Hector in heaven, to tell Hector that Rubi loves him.